-The Allowable Use of Funds Policy governs payment and reimbursement for food, beverage and related expenses associated with official university functions.
+The Allowable Use of Funds policy governs payment and reimbursement for food, beverage and related expenses associated with official university functions.
 Documentation is required to support and justify the business-related purpose of the expense.

-Payments can be confirmed by the department using SIRI State Payments tab.
+Payments can be confirmed by the department using the SIRI State Payments tab.
 A direct deposit reference is 7 digits, a check number is 8 digits beginning with a zero, (e.g.) 0XXXXXXX.

 If Employee Receives Pay by Paper Check — employees that receive part or all of their pay in a check will continue to receive a check for their travel or expense reimbursements.
 However, that check will be mailed to the same address as the one that appears on the employee’s paycheck.
-There is no option to have travel or RAP reimbursements sent to a different address.
+There is no option to have travel or expense reimbursements sent to a different address.

 If Employee Receives Pay by Direct Deposit — employees will not receive any notification that a direct deposit has occurred.
 Employees that have their full paycheck direct deposited to one bank account will have their travel or expense reimbursements deposited to that same account.
-Employees that have their direct deposit split across more than one account will have their travel/ expense reimbursements deposited into the account where the balance of their pay goes.
-For example, if you have $300 per paycheck direct deposited to Bank A and the balance to Bank B, your travel/expense reimbursement will go to Bank B. However, if an employee designates a percentage for each account, and does not indicate balance, a check will be issued.
+Employees that have their direct deposit split across more than one account will have their travel or expense reimbursements deposited into the account where the balance of their pay goes.
+For example, if you have $300 per paycheck direct deposited to Bank A and the balance to Bank B, your travel or expense reimbursement will go to Bank B. However, if an employee designates a percentage for each account, and does not indicate balance, a check will be issued.

 Employee reimbursements for travel or other expenses will be paid on an ongoing basis and are not impacted by the payroll schedule.
 Employees will be reimbursed as expense reports are processed.